Posts Tagged Kyrgyzstan

 Day 27 – Two Weddings and a Satellite

-Posted by Gary Hayes in Daily Blog on August 24, 1997
+Posted by Musical Nomad in Daily Blog on August 24, 1997

 We have set up the satellite in many strange places – it is surprising the number of times we have managed to get a clear view of the Indian Ocean receiver without venturing beyond the nearest road.
 Sadly there have been too many times when mountains, trees or Soviet apartment blocks have got in the way.
 Today we had to go somewhere.
 In a children’s playground in the suburbs of Biskek, Kyrgyzstan, English Nomads could be seen setting up a bizarre array of equipment – morning entertainment for the youngsters.
 The sound of a motor generator and sight of a ‘sputnik’ in the middle of their playground was too much to resist.
 After some confused policemen had left us a throng of children gathered and cheered us on as we connected to the world.
 No big flashing lights or music just Gary saying ‘great – another one off’.
 We asked them to return at 10 PM for part two.